zeruhur/thalassa/01_thalassa.md

 **Thálassa** was written with the following design philosophies in mind:

 ### Neutrality
-The odigós's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.
+The odigós' role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.

 ### Classless
 A character's role or skills are not limited by a single class.
 Instead, the equipment they carry and their experiences defines their specialty.